-- ✤ Attendance is required for ALL exams - All students possessions (back-packs, cell phone, I-Pads, beverages, hats, any study materials, watches, etc.) must be placed in the designated area at the front of the room 10 minutes prior to beginning the exam.
+- ❖ Attendance is required for ALL exams - ❖ All students possessions (back-packs, cell phone, I-Pads, beverages, hats, any study materials, watches, etc.) must be placed in the designated area at the front of the room 10 minutes prior to beginning the exam.
 The student may have a pen or pencil during the testing period.
 Scratch paper will be provided by the Department of Nursing and will be numbered and returned with the test and/or testing materials.
-Basic function calculators will be provided by the Department of Nursing when appropriate. - If you must be absent for the exam YOU MUST contact the course instructor by phone or email prior to the scheduled exam.
-MAXIMUM of one make up exam per course. - Students are allotted one tardy without penalty.
-On the second tardy a 5-point deduction will be applied to the exam score; any subsequent tardiness will receive a 10-point deduction to the exam score.
+Basic function calculators will be provided by the Department of Nursing when appropriate. - ❖ If you must be absent for the exam YOU MUST contact the course instructor by phone or email prior to the scheduled exam.
+MAXIMUM of one make up exam per course. - ❖ Students are allotted one tardy without penalty.
+On the second tardy a 5-point deduction will be applied to the exam score; any subsequent tardiness will receive a 10-point deduction to the exam

+- score.
 Students will take the exam within the allotted scheduled time.
-The student who is tardy WILL NOT be allotted extra time to complete the exam.

-- Make-up exams are at the discretion of the faculty.
-The exam may be a form of the original, a different test over the same content, an oral exam, essay etc. - Exams or quizzes can be delivered in a written, online, or other formats. - Classroom exam reviews will be conducted at the discretion of the faculty.
-Procedure is the same as for testing (see 2nd above).
-Students will have pen or pencil to write down question numbers they have concerns about, paper is numbered and returned at end of review, student concerns are reviewed when faculty review tests and determine grades.
-Grades are posted on CANVAS.
-Students in on-line classes will receive grades as stated in the syllabus.
-There will be NO classroom or individual review of the final exam. - Individual unit exam reviews may be scheduled with faculty during office hours and within seven (7) calendar days from the return of exam grades. - Students must pass a dosage calculation/medication administration test at 90% or higher prior to the scheduled date of clinical.
-Failure to obtain a 90% or higher will result in course failure. - The average of the exam grades must be 75% or higher, before weighted calculation is performed for the course.
+The student who is tardy WILL NOT be allotted extra time to complete the exam. - ❖ Make-up exams are at the discretion of the faculty.
+The exam may be a form of the original, a different test over the same content, an oral exam, essay etc. - Exams or quizzes can be delivered in a written, online, or other formats. - ❖ Individual unit exam reviews may be scheduled with faculty during office hours and within seven (7) calendar days from the return of exam grades. - ❖ Students must pass a dosage calculation/medication administration test at 90% or higher prior to the scheduled date of clinical.
+The student will have two chances to take the exam.
+Failure to obtain a 90% or higher will result in course failure. - ❖ The average of the exam grades must be 75% or higher, before weighted calculation is performed for the course.
 Grades WILL NOT BE ROUNDED when calculating the average (74.5-74.9 is not rounded to 75).
-Students with an exam average of 75 or higher will have course grade calculated on the weighted calculation of exams and other required course work. - Failure to follow policies shall result in a zero for an exam.
+Students with an exam average of 75 or higher will have course grade calculated on the weighted calculation of exams and other required course work. - ❖ Failure to follow policies shall result in a zero for an exam.
 A common form of cheating involves copying another student's answers (work) from paper or computer screen, using notes, altering an exam for re-grading, getting an advanced copy of the exam, or obtaining a surrogate test-taker are forms of cheating or misconduct and will result disciplinary action. - A student test blueprint will be provided at least 72 hours prior to the exam.
 The blueprint will include the various objectives and the number of questions relating to that particular content.
 Students will be provided a blueprint for the final exam also.
 Students ARE NOT Authorized to obtain or remove any part of a written or computerized exam in any course.
 A clear violation of this would be the copying and pasting of completed or uncompleted exams even when there is no intent to share this document.
 Students are not allowed to visit or open any sites or programs on their computers at any time during the testing period unless asked by faculty to do so.